-Hotels include the Fairmont Queen Elizabeth, Delta Beausejour, Delta Brunswick, and The Algonquin (or similar).
+Hotels include the Fairmont Queen Elizabeth, Delta Beausejour, Delta Brunswick, and the Rossmount Inn.
 VIA Rail accommodations are in Sleeper Plus class in a private cabin.
 Meals are included aboard the train along with exclusive access to lounges and observation cars.

 Hotel accommodations are based on availability; substitutes will be of similar quality and amenities.

 Select from the packages below to view prices for this tour.

 Please enter the children's ages.

 during the Gran Prix (June 6-9, 2014).
 Ask your rail specialist for details.